China says APEC pollution curbs not being implemented

 Local officials are still making economic growth their main priority, rather than environmental protection, a Chinese parliamentary report revealed recently.

-In mid-October, the MEP criticised cities in the industrial province of Hebei for not taking emergency measures during a heavy build-up of smog that engulfed Beijing.
+In mid-October, the MEP criticized cities in the industrial province of Hebei for not taking emergency measures during a heavy build-up of smog that engulfed Beijing.

 (Reporting by David Stanway, Kathy Chen and Stian Reklev; Editing by Clarence Fernandez)